As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

 If the reindeer could decide for themselves…

-In the summer, the reindeer wander more.
-It sounds promising - but only almost.
+In the summer, the reindeer migrate more.
+That sounds promising – but only almost.

-- So children in a settlement cannot expect to receive help from reindeer near another settlement.
+- So children in one settlement cannot expect to receive help from reindeer near another settlement.

 And in East Greenland?